Gunnison River: History

 The first non-native to see and record information of the Gunnison River was Juan Maria de Rivera, who came to the banks of the river just below its confluence with the Uncompahgre River in 1761 and 1765.
 It was again seen in 1776 by Silvestre Vélez de Escalante.
 At the time the Spanish name for the river was Rio de San Javier (Xavier); the Native American name was Tomichi.
 Escalante noted that Rivera thought it was "the great Rio del Tizon", the long-used Spanish name for the lower Colorado River.

 Through the mid-1800s, the river was variously named the Eagle, Eagle Tail, South Fork of the Grand, Grande, and Grand River.
 Exploration reports and published maps of the 1850s and 1860s most commonly referred to the river as the Grand River.
 In subsequent years, however, the river was renamed for U.S. Army Captain John W. Gunnison of the Topographic Engineers, who was ambushed and killed by Pahvant Utes while mapping a trail west in Utah Territory in 1853.

 Fishing

 The lower section of the Gunnison River is designated as Gold Medal Water and Wild Trout Water.
+The fishing is very good and stretches for miles.
 The designated area begins 200 yards below the Crystal Dam and stretches through the Black Canyon to the confluence of the North Fork and Gunnison rivers.